ElShtolts13/Angela-course/README.md

 # Lesson 2.
 "I am rich"
-1. This is my first step towards becoming a developer.
+1. This is my first step towards becoming a iOS developer.
 2. The app does nothing.
 3. The application was created to showcase wealth.
 4. UIKit/Storyboard